 Promises at midnight

-Meanwhile, a little later, my Mum and Dad were married in Willesden in August 1939, days before war was declared.
+Meanwhile, somewhat later, my Mum and Dad were married in Willesden in August 1939, days before war was declared.
 Dad was a dentist and Mum a nurse.
-Dad was called up pretty quickly and became a Flight Lieutenant in the RAF, eventually serving in India and Burma.
+Dad was called up pretty quickly – registered on 12 September in fact – and became a Flight Lieutenant in the RAF, serving in India and Burma (now Myanmar).
 He kept a diary when overseas, which makes interesting reading as he was an engaging writer.
 I can imagine their courtship would have been a classic 1930s affair, with stolen kisses in the darkened streets of Harlesden.
-This song makes me think of them and wonder what would have happened if Mum had told Dad to ‘Keep your promises at midnight.’
+This song makes me think of them and wonder whether Mum had told Dad to ‘Keep your promises at midnight.’

 Inspired by a scene in Harrow thirty years ago, following a gig by Sarah Jory and her band at a local country music club night.
 Sarah is a consummate pedal steel player and I was a big fan at the time.
 Upon leaving I was greeted by the sight of a man in complete cowboy attire, climbing into a relatively small car and winding back the sunroof to allow room for his Stetson.
 I always have huge admiration for true adherents of a style and there was no-doubting this gentleman’s commitment to the cause.
 However, this was a wintry night on the outskirts of north-west London and all things Western seemed far, far away.
 Whilst a lover of a great deal Stateside, there are elements of corporate expansion, which don’t fill me with much joy when transposed alongside our own Satanic mills.
 I like to think that some of our more worthy traditions will stand firm.
 Cue song.